-If you are placed on Disciplinary Segregation (Lock Down), you will not receive visits, programs, recreation yard, or tablet access unless specifically authorized by the hearing officer.
+If you are placed on Disciplinary Segregation (Lock Down), you will not receive visits, programs, recreation yard, commissary, or tablet access (except for requests/grievances).
+The Hearings Officer may restrict access from all of the privileges that are listed in the Inmate Manual.